Settling the Score with Mr. Zoldan

 A moment later, I pushed my chair back and stood.
 “I’ll be right back.”

 I stepped aside and dialed.
-“Avrom.
-Talk to me.
+“Abraham, Talk to me.
 Where are you?”

 “I’m in,” he said.
 His voice dropped.
 “What’s the plan?”